saltedlolly/developer.digibyte.org/reference/rpc/fundrawtransaction.rst

 Create a transaction with no inputs::

-  bitcoin-cli createrawtransaction "[]" "{\"myaddress\":0.01}"
+  digibyte-cli createrawtransaction "[]" "{\"myaddress\":0.01}"

 Add sufficient unsigned inputs to meet the output value::

-  bitcoin-cli fundrawtransaction "rawtransactionhex"
+  digibyte-cli fundrawtransaction "rawtransactionhex"

 Sign the transaction::

-  bitcoin-cli signrawtransactionwithwallet "fundedtransactionhex"
+  digibyte-cli signrawtransactionwithwallet "fundedtransactionhex"

 Send the transaction::

-  bitcoin-cli sendrawtransaction "signedtransactionhex"
+  digibyte-cli sendrawtransaction "signedtransactionhex"